Not prioritizing flex? You won’t like what’s really going on

 If you are still struggling to find the right solution for your own hybrid team, we’d love to hear from you — and help in any way we can.

-Who Should Own Hybrid at Your Company?
+Who Should Own Working Hybrid at Your Company?
 The Pros and Cons of Each

 Earlier this week, we ran a LinkedIn poll.
-The question was simple: who is running hybrid in your company?
+The question was simple: who is running Working Hybrid in your company?

-Results started pouring in: CEO, Facility Manager, Head of People, IT department — they were all in the mix.
+Results started pouring in CEO, Facility Manager, Head of People, and IT department — they were all in the mix.
 Yet not one of them was poking their head out as a clear winner.

 This alone is a compelling insight.
 As strong as the momentum currently is towards hybrid ways of working, it seems there’s still a collective uncertainty around who exactly is meant to own the process of implementing and overseeing the ins and outs of hybrid work.

-Let’s look at who the candidates are — and why they are in prime position to take on the challenge of helping their company transition to hybrid.
+Let’s look at who the candidates are — and why they are in a prime position to take on the challenge of helping their company transition to Working Hybrid.

 The CEO